zerasul/mdbook_en/14sound/sound.md

 ### Deflemask

 In this book, we will discuss the use of Deflemask; which is one of the most used.
-This program will allow us to create our music and export it to different systems; among its features it includes:
+This program will allow us to create our music and export it to different systems; among its features that includes:

 * Real-time emulation of the different sound chips (including yamaha).
-* MIDI[^62] devices support .
+* MIDI[^62] devices support.
 * ROMS generation support.
 * Use of the VGM[^63] format  as output.